oktadev/okta-blog/_source/_posts/2022-09-26-java-jetty-oauth.md

 ## Build a web service with Gradle and Jetty

-Nex,t you're going to look at how you can accomplish the same thing you did above but this time with Gradle instead of Maven.
+Next, you're going to look at how you can accomplish the same thing you did above but this time with Gradle instead of Maven.
 Why?
 Because some people are allergic to XML and love DSL's instead.

 The Gradle-based app is located in the `gradle-jetty` subdirectory.